hhzl/LearnWords2/docs/Developer_notes.md

 # Developer notes

+## 2018-01-22 Notes on Anki concept and data model
+Update of Notes on Anki concept and data model, see below.

 ## 2017-01-19 Notes on Anki concept and data model

 Anki uses a two SQLite databases for data storage.
-One for the text information and the other one for media.
-Both are packed into a zip file which has the extension `apkg`.
+One called ``collection.anki2`` for the text information and another one called ` media`` for referencing pictures and sound files.
+The two database files and the media files are packed into a zip file which has the extension `apkg`.

-Most prominent are the **notes** and the **cards** tables.
+Within the ``collection.anki2`` database there are the **notes** and the **cards** tables.
 Notes are for the data and on which the cards are based.
 The cards are presented to the user as questions and answers.

-This issue is about writing a summary of the documentation how the Anki app works.

-It  will serve as a basis for comparing / finding a mapping / requests for the LearnWords file format.
+This following are notes about how Anki works and how the data model is related / may be mapped to the LearnWords file format.
 It will as well serve as a basis for extending adapting the  LearnWords file format.

 Elements used by Anki